ausnimbus/s2i-ruby/README.md

 * **RACK_ENV**

     This variable specifies the environment where the Ruby application will be deployed - `production`, `development`, `test`.
-    Each level has different behaviours in terms of logging verbosity, error pages, ruby gem installation, etc.

-    **Note**: Application assets will be compiled only if the `RACK_ENV` is set to `production`

 * **DISABLE_ASSET_COMPILATION**

-    This variable set to `true` indicates that the asset compilation process will be skipped.
-Since this only takes place when the application is run in the `production` environment, it should only be used when assets are already compiled.
+    Set this variable to `TRUE` will skip the asset compilation process.
+By default asset complication only occurs when the application is run in the `production` environment.

-* **PUMA_MIN_THREADS**, **PUMA_MAX_THREADS**

-    These variables indicate the minimum and maximum threads that will be available in [Puma](https://github.com/puma/puma)'s thread pool.

-* **PUMA_WORKERS**

-    This variable indicate the number of worker processes that will be launched.
-See documentation on Puma's [clustered mode](https://github.com/puma/puma#clustered-mode).

 * **RUBYGEM_MIRROR**

     Set this variable to use a custom RubyGems mirror URL to download required gem packages during build process.

+If you are using Puma, you may use the following environment variables.

+* **PUMA_CONFIG**

+    Path to your `puma.rb` config file.
+By default it will try to use `./config/puma.rb` or fall back to the provided config file.

+* **WEB_CONCURRENCY**

+    Set this to change the default setting for the number of workers.
+By default, this is auto configured based on the `MEMORY_LIMIT`

-## Hot deploy
+## Debug Mode

 In order to dynamically pick up changes made in your application source code, you need to make following steps: